L2G/timezone-ii/README.md

 This changes the timezone on PLD Linux.
 It writes the appropriate timezone configuration file, making use of the `tz` and `timezone.tz_datadir` attributes.
 Other attributes are ignored.

+### timezone-ii::rhel

+This changes the timezone on RedHat Enterprise Linux (RHEL) and CentOS.
+It updates the `/etc/sysconfig/clock` file with the value of the `tz` attribute, then calls `tzdata-update` to change the timezone.
+All node attributes other than `tz` are ignored.

 Contributing
 ------------
 1. Fork the [repository on GitHub](https://github.com/L2G/timezone-ii)